Contact Form

 5. Insert Filter & Test: Place a new standard 20” filter cartridge inside, reseal, and slowly turn the water back on to check for leaks.

 Specifically, ensuring the O-ring is lubricated and properly seated is the key to a leak-free connection.
 This simple filter housing replacement can often be completed in under 30 minutes.
+If you need tools for installation, using a proper filter housing wrench makes removal and tightening easier and prevents damage.

 Compatibility & Maintenance: Ensuring Long-Term Performance